flobee/multirename/README.md

         Read saved configuration from given path and execute it

     --set-config
+        disabled; see --save-config

+    --save-config
-        Flag; Sets, replaces existing, and saves the parameters to a config file in the given path which adds a new folder ".multirename" for later use with --from-config
+        Flag; Saves the configuration to the --path of the config which adds a new folder ".multirename" for later use with --from-config

     --del-config
         Flag; Deletes the config from given --path